Why Family Photo Sessions are Ideal for Shy Kids

 This is where the location comes into play.
 Each location I suggest for your session offers variety and options for exploration and play, they also photograph beautifully.

-Neyssa Lee Photography, Snoqualmie Family Photographer, Family Photos for Shy Kids, Photo of family walking in the woods together
+Neyssa Lee Photography, Snoqualmie Family Photographer, Family Photos for Shy Kids, Photo of girl smiling and brushing hair out of her face

 As you play together as a family she will begin to loosen up.